dev-kristian/pix-jinx/README.md

 ## Contributing

 Got an idea to make Pix-Jinx even better?
-We'd love to hear it!
+I'd love to hear it!
 Feel free to submit a Pull Request or open an Issue.

 ## License